July 1, 2016 – June 30, 2019

 b) In the case of recommendations concerning tenure, promotion, or reappointment (when the Dean is considering not recommending in favour of reappointment) the Dean shall consult with an advisory committee.
 In the case of other recommendations the Dean may consult with an advisory committee.

-c) The advisory committee shall be composed of tenured full professors and professors of teaching, one-half of whom shall be elected by the faculty, and one-half of whom shall be selected by the Dean.
-Heads who are tenured full professors shall be eligible for selection by the Dean.
+c) The Dean’s advisory committee (DAC), shall normally be composed of at least 6 (but not fewer than 4) tenured full professors and professors of teaching, one-half of whom shall be elected by secret ballot by the faculty, and one-half of whom shall be selected by the Dean.
+Heads who are tenured full professors or professors of teaching shall be eligible for selection by the Dean.
 In selecting members of the committee the Dean, having regard to the members who have been elected, shall take into account the need for representation of disciplines within the Faculty, including emerging disciplines and multi-disciplinary activities, and the need to maintain gender balance.
+Members of DAC shall serve for specified and staggered terms.

 5.11 Dean: Recommendation to the President